Heuserus/ldjam55/README.md

-# Armamancer - He doenst know how to reload
+# Armamancer - He doesn't know how to reload